Jean-Jacques Rousseau: Education and child rearing

 Rousseau recommends that the young adult learn a manual skill such as carpentry, which requires creativity and thought, will keep him out of trouble, and will supply a fallback means of making a living in the event of a change of fortune (the most illustrious aristocratic youth to have been educated this way may have been Louis XVI, whose parents had him learn the skill of locksmithing).
-The sixteen-year-old is also ready to have a companion of the opposite sex.

-Although his ideas foreshadowed modern ones in many ways, in one way they do not: Rousseau was a believer in the moral superiority of the patriarchal family on the antique Roman model.
+Rousseau was a believer in the moral superiority of the patriarchal family on the antique Roman model.
 Sophie, the young woman Émile is destined to marry, as his representative of ideal womanhood, is educated to be governed by her husband while Émile, as his representative of the ideal man, is educated to be self-governing.
 This is not an accidental feature of Rousseau's educational and political philosophy; it is essential to his account of the distinction between private, personal relations and the public world of political relations.
-The private sphere as Rousseau imagines it depends on the subordination of women, for both it and the public political sphere (upon which it depends) to function as Rousseau imagines it could and should.
+The private sphere, as Rousseau imagines it, depends on the subordination of women for both it and the public political sphere (upon which it depends) to function as Rousseau imagines it could and should.
 Rousseau anticipated the modern idea of the bourgeois nuclear family, with the mother at home taking responsibility for the household and for childcare and early education.

-Feminists, beginning in the late 18th century with Mary Wollstonecraft in 1792, have criticized Rousseau for his confinement of women to the domestic sphere—unless women were domesticated and constrained by modesty and shame, he feared "men would be tyrannized by women ...
+Feminists, beginning in the late 18th century with Mary Wollstonecraft in 1792, have criticized Rousseau for his confinement of women to the domestic sphere.
+Unless women were domesticated and constrained by modesty and shame, he feared "men would be tyrannized by women ...
 For, given the ease with which women arouse men's senses—men would finally be their victims ..."
-His contemporaries saw it differently because Rousseau thought that mothers should breastfeed their children.
-Marmontel wrote that his wife thought, "One must forgive something," she said, "in one who has taught us to be mothers."
+Rousseau also believed that Mothers were to breastfeed their children rather than use wet-nurses.
+Marmontel wrote that his wife often said, "We must pardon him something, who has taught us to be mothers" (meaning Rousseau).

 Rousseau's ideas have influenced progressive "child-centered" education.
 John Darling's 1994 book Child-Centered Education and its Critics portrays the history of modern educational theory as a series of footnotes to Rousseau, a development he regards as bad.
 The theories of educators such as Rousseau's near contemporaries Pestalozzi, Mme. de Genlis and, later, Maria Montessori and John Dewey, which have directly influenced modern educational practices, have significant points in common with those of Rousseau.